Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: Discussion

+The present analysis of the measurement process has relied on the method of ``designer Hamiltonians''; taking for granted that the trap in~\eqref{eq_trap}, and the interaction in~\eqref{eq_interactionH} or~\eqref{eq_interactionHOzawa}, can be instantiated exactly and for free.
+Such assumptions may need to be revised in a more careful analysis, as briefly touched upon in Section~\ref{sec_ensembles}.
+These remarks point to \emph{Hamiltonian control} as a topic deserving renewed consideration, with the potential to reveal significant amendments to the present results.

+Concerning continuous measurement, moving forward it will be worth honing one's intuition about the range of possible dynamics of (a rational agent's knowledge of) a system under measurement.
+For this it would be good to see numerical studies of~(\ref{eq_ModdedLiouville},~\ref{eq_ModdedStochasticLiouville}) applied to more interesting systems than the one-dimensional simple harmonic oscillator explored in Figure~\ref{fig_sho_master_equations}.
+An additional tool may be found by pursuing the classical counterpart of the theorem that converts a non-linear quantum stochastic master equation into an equivalent linear equation~\cite{wiseman1996quantum,jacobs2006straightforward}.
+I intend to present this theorem in an upcoming paper.

+As reviewed in Section~\ref{sec_intro}, the field of information thermodynamics has developed under the almost universal assumption of ideal classical measurements (Figure~\ref{eq_idealMeasurement}).
+The present results, based on a more nuanced study of the measurement process, to the extent that the results are found to have a claim to generality, ought to be of input to that field; as it seems possible that amendments to that field's main results would be needed to incorporate the observer-effect of measurement.

+Concerning quantum measurement, the informal discussion surrounding inequality~\eqref{eq_precDistRel4} and Figure~\ref{fig_classical_vs_quantum} suggests that, in the case that the probe is prepared in a bound thermal state, it should be possible to establish a tighter bound than that of the ``joint measurement form''~\eqref{eq_Heisenberg}~\cite{arthurs1965bstj, arthurs1988quantum, ozawa1991quantum, ishikawa1991uncertainty}.
+This may be an interesting direction to pursue theoretically and experimentally.

-In connection with the quantum measurement problem and the interpretation of quantum mechanics, there is a program dating back to Einstein~\cite{einstein1935can, harrigan2010einstein} of attempting to identify and unmix a possible epistemic component of quantum theory from its ontic content.
+In connection with the problem of the interpretation of quantum mechanics, there is a program dating back to Einstein~\cite{einstein1935can, harrigan2010einstein} of attempting to identify and unmix a possible epistemic component of quantum theory from its ontic content.
 In recent times this program has made promising progress at the hands of Caves, Fuchs, and others~\cite{fuchs2002quantum, caves2002unknown, harrigan2010einstein}.
-In particular Spekkens~\cite{spekkens2007evidence, spekkens2016quasi}, and Bartlett, Rudolph, and Spekkens~\cite{bartlett2012reconstruction}, have illustrated how an uncircumventable epistemic limitation in an otherwise classical world, much like what is suggested by our discussion in Section~\ref{sec_epistLim}, can lead to several of the phenomena usually regarded as characteristic of quantum mechanics.
+In particular Spekkens~\cite{spekkens2007evidence, spekkens2016quasi}, and Bartlett, Rudolph, and Spekkens~\cite{bartlett2012reconstruction}, have illustrated how an uncircumventable epistemic limitation in an otherwise classical world, much like what is reported here, can lead to several of the phenomena usually regarded as characteristic of quantum mechanics.
 It will be interesting to see what these two programs can contribute to each other.